When You May Want Retirement Plans to be Payable to Trusts

 While accumulation trusts continue to preserve retirement assets under the SECURE Act, they can also create higher taxes in two ways.
 First, when RMDs are withdrawn and distributed right out to the designated beneficiary, they are taxed to that beneficiary at their income tax rate.
 Individual tax rates are usually lower than trust tax rates.
 But if the IRA must be liquidated within 10 years, the trustee will be less likely to distribute it completely, and more of the distributions will be taxed at trust rates.
 In addition, the accelerated withdrawals will result in the realization of higher annual income, pushing the trust into higher tax brackets.

-Given the complications of the SECURE Act, of accumulation trusts and the potential that they could be disqualified by mistake, in estate planning, we often try to avoid their use.
+Given the complications of the SECURE Act, of accumulation trusts and the potential that they could be disqualified by mistake, we often try to avoid their use.
 For instance, if parents have one child with special needs and two who do not need the same protection, we may discuss having the retirement plans go to the two who do not need a trust with non-retirement funds going into the special needs trust.
 Of course, this can make it more difficult to make everyone’s share of the estate equal, especially if the retirement plans constitute a large portion of the parents’ estate.
 In such cases, we will draft special needs trusts designed as accumulation trusts.
 (Then, we often have the problem of explaining the somewhat arcane provisions in the trusts as well as our higher fees for creating such a complicated plan, but we do the best we can.)